Question, Comments … or Just Wanna Send Some Love…

 Email our booking manager Mailo, at firstname.lastname@example.org

-Send Us A copy of Your Album To The Following Address:
+Send Us A copy of Your Album In MP3!

-NOTE: If you send us a CD or email an MP3, we’ll probably post it if we enjoy it.
+NOTE: If you email an MP3, we’ll probably post it if we enjoy it.
 We rarely post on a band without an accompanying MP3.
-So if you send us a package and don’t want certain songs posted for download, please note that in the CD package.
+So if you send us a MP3 and don’t want certain songs posted for download, please note that in the Email.

 Is your music approved to post?
 If so send us the mp3 and we’ll distribute it to our followers!
 Send the URL with “Approved To Post” to email@example.com we will post it providing it doesn’t suck.
 FYI, if you send us a remix we might not put it up, our priority is posting original work first.
 No Covers!